bhilimon/bender/README.md

 * Min/max on changing eye colors
 * Timer on changing teeth LED animations
 * Initial / startup mode (see below)
-* A basic config of every animation in the CircuitPython LED animation library is included (https://circuitpython.readthedocs.io/projects/led-animation/en/latest/index.html).
+* A basic config of every animation in the [CircuitPython LED animation library](https://circuitpython.readthedocs.io/projects/led-animation/en/latest/index.html) is included.
 You can easily modify them and enable/disable certain animations.

 ## Modes / Changing Modes
 There are 3 modes, controlled by pushing the antenna down (it's also a button).
 Mode changes are indicated by momentarily lighting up 1, 2, or 3 teeth blue.
 Note: you can only change the mode while audio is not playing.